The battle in the Sudan, fought on 8th April 1898, a preliminary to Kitchener’s final advance on Khartoum and the Battle of Omdurman

 On 15th March 1898, Mahmoud changed the direction of his march to the east-north-east, away from the River Nile and towards the Atbara River, upstream of the Nile junction.
 His intention now was to cross the Atbara River and circle around behind Atbara, to attack Berber from the eastern desert.
 He no longer entertained the prospect of a head-on clash with Kitchener.

-In response to this move, Kitchener marched his army north, up the Atbara River, to intercept Mahmoud’s force, arriving at Hudi on 20th March 1898.
+In response to this move, Kitchener marched his army south, up the Atbara River, to intercept Mahmoud’s force, arriving at Hudi on 20th March 1898.

 Apparently in response to Kitchener’s move, Mahmoud’s force again changed direction, this time to an easterly route, to cross the Atbara River even further upstream.
 The next day, Kitchener arrived at Ras-El-Hudi, some fifteen miles north of the point where the Dervishes were crossing to the east bank of the Atbara River.